 The Yarra Youth Centre provides and important space for young people in this area requires improved linkages and wayfinding to other services in the Precinct.

-There is also a current issue with young people crossing between the Youth Centre and Atherton Reserve and having near misses with cyclists who are moving at speed down Napier Street.
-Signage and crossings could be considered.
+It is recognised that Napier Street is a well-used cycling route, however there are concerns about maintaining safe pedestrian access across Napier Street for people moving between the Youth Centre and Atherton Reserve.